 This happened to me awhile back.
 I was meeting up with some friends for dinner at a barbecue restaurant.
 At this particular restaurant, you just walk up to the front and tell the cook what kind of meat you want, as well as how much.
 My friend went first and ordered a pound of brisket and half a pound of ribs.
 I used his order as my starting point and adjusted down a bit—I ordered half a pound of brisket and half a pound of ribs.

 I still ended up ordering way too much food.

-This was a pretty silly example with no real consequences (except for a stomachache).
+This was a silly example with no real consequences (except for a stomachache).
 However, it’s good to be aware of the anchoring and adjustment heuristic, because it can have important consequences on your life.
-For example, if you are in a negotiation and offer one price, it is likely that the other side will base their counter-offer on your starting position.
-If the other side begins by giving an offer, it is likely that you will base your counter-offer on their starting position.
+For example, if you are in a negotiation and the other side begins by making an offer, it is likely that you will base your counter-offer on their starting position.
+If the initial offer was way too high, you may end up paying too much because your counter-offer was based on their (high) initial offer.